What is the Paycheck Protection Program (PPP) Loan?

 The Paycheck Protection Program loan provides up to eight weeks of financial assistance to small businesses that maintain their payroll during the COVID-19 pandemic.
 The loan is forgivable under certain circumstances.

 Congress passed the Paycheck Protection Program (PPP) loan as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act to provide fast and direct economic assistance for small businesses and to preserve jobs for Americans.
-This loan has allowed many small businesses to stay afloat during the sudden economic recession in 2020.
+This loan has allowed many small businesses to stay afloat during the sudden economic recession in 2020 and its aftereffects in 2021.

 The program provided small businesses with funds to pay for: